SIMEXP/qc_fmri_preprocess/README.md

 ```
 niak_pipeline_qc_fmri_preprocess(files,opt);
 ```
 Once the pipeline is complete, just open `index.html`, found in the output folder, in your browser and QC away.
-There is also an empty spreadsheet `qc_report.csv` ready to receive commments, see [this example](https://github.com/SIMEXP/glm_connectome/blob/gh-pages/qc_report.csv).
+There is also an empty spreadsheet `qc_report.csv` ready to store comments, see [this example](https://github.com/SIMEXP/glm_connectome/blob/gh-pages/qc_report.csv).

 More options, including how to choose the slices that appear in the report, can be found in the inline documentation:
 ```